 The Windburner’s compact design means that you can pack the stove, cup, and the rest of the components together, leaving more room in your backpack.
-Weighing approximately 15.5 ounces, this is not the lightest stove around, but it is one of the handiest and is ideal for use in the cold as it will not give in!
+Weighing approximately 15.5 ounces, this is not the lightest stove around, but it is one of the handiest and most fuel efficient, and is ideal for use in the cold as it will not give in!

 Key features: compact and all-in-one, faster boil time

-Weighing just 4.2 ounces, the Soto Amicus is a lightweight hiking stove that is ideal for use on the trail.
+Weighing just 4.2 ounces, the Soto Amicus lightweight hiking stove is one of the best canister stoves for use on the trail.
 With four serrated edges, the pot and cup stand ensures anything you place on it stays in place.
 Fuel will have to be purchased separately, but you should find that this stove is ideal for use on the trail.

-Key features: weighs 4.2 ounces, ideal for use on the trail, raised ledge
+Key features: weighs 4.2 ounces, impressive fuel efficiency, ideal for use on the trail, raised ledge

 8: Jetboil MiniMo Cooking System